netscaler/cloud-native-getting-started/on-prem/ServiceMeshLite/README.md

 * How to deploy a CPX in K8s cluster exposed as LoadBalancer, NodePort and Ingress type services.
 * How does a Citrix ADC CPX Load Balancer microservice applications.
   * How does CPX Load balance North-South traffic received from Tier 1 ADC
-  * How does CPX Load balance East-West traffic without sidecar proxy deployment
+  * How does CPX Load balance East-West traffic without sidecar proxy deployment.
 * How to isolate microservice application workload (microservice apps, CPX, CIC) using K8s namespace.
 * How to configure Citrix ADC VPX (Tier 1 ADC) using Citrix Ingress Controller to load balance north-South ingress traffic for each team